Transporting and Storing Film

 - Is the Shipper considered a "Known Shipper" to the carrier

 - Is the carrier a passenger airline, a freight forwarder, or an integrated carrier

-- Is the shipment origin/destination within the contiguous 48 states
+- Is the shipment origin/destination Domestic or International

 The recommendation regarding Air shipping of film products is for the shipper to contact the sales office of carriers to discuss their shipping needs including avoidance of x-ray scanning due to risk of damaged.
 The carrier can then provide the shipper with their requirements and processes.
 Carriers are aware of the sensitive nature of film shipments and are willing to work with film shippers as long as the carrier is in compliance with the requirements given to them by the Homeland Security Dept and the NTSB.
 Some air transportation options are: